Science is a real adventure.

-I am lucky to be directly involved in this
+I was fortunate and privileged to be directly involved in the

-to identify the problem first.
-Once this work is done, the next step is to develop
+scientific problems.
+Once that work is done, the next step is to find

 answers.
-In observational astronomy, answers are found through experiments
+In observational astronomy, the answers are found through

-has two possibilities to choose from.
+has two possibilities to find answers to astro-physical questions.
 She writes observation

 applications for instruments that already exist at telescopes